-The first edition introduced the concept of the standardized seal qualification test.
-Since one of the goals of the standard was to provide seals with a high probability of achieving three years of uninterrupted service, it was natural to try to obtain some objective evidence that this could be accomplished.
+The First Edition introduced the concept of the standardized seal qualification test.
+Since one of the goals of the standard was to provide seals with high probability of achieving three years of uninterrupted service, it was natural to try to obtain some objective evidence that this could be accomplished.
 Seal testing was done on a number of representative fluids under common operating conditions.
 In addition to steady-state operation, there were a number of starts and stops along with pressure and temperature variations to evaluate the seals on real world conditions.

-The second edition continued with this philosophy and introduced qualification testing for containment seals and dual gas seals.
+The Second Edition has continued with this philosophy and introduced qualification testing for containment seals and dual gas seals.
 Containment seals are designed for long runs under relatively low duty conditions.
 Their function during this stage of operation is to isolate the containment seal cavity from atmosphere.
 Per the standard, the pressure in the seal cavity should be less than 10 psi.
 The containment seal's real work begins when the primary seal fails.
 In this condition, the containment seal may be operating on high pressure vapors or process fluids.
-The qualification testing is designed to simulate normal operation as well as failure of the inner seal (Figure 6).
+The qualification testing is designed to simulate normal operation as well as failure of the inner seal.
 Leakages and pressure drops are monitored and recorded at key points during the testing.
+The containment seal test sequence is shown in Figure 6.